 Assure them that you will figure out a way to resolve it together so they feel a sense of security and ease.
 Children should be appreciated when they open up about their problems and we must also remind them that they are not alone in this.
 Sometimes they feel that if they looked or acted differently it wouldn’t have happened.
 So we need to make them aware that it is not their fault.
-Emphasize on the fact that it is the bully who is behaving badly and not the child.
+Emphasize the fact that it is the bully who is behaving badly and not the child.
 There are times when children want to express their problems but have a hard time explaining their feelings.
-In that case we as parents must help them interpret situations and take decisions accordingly.
+In that case, we as parents must help them interpret situations and take decisions accordingly.

-However the most dangerous part of this problem is when children don’t communicate.
-During those times as parents we must be proactive and keep a watch over their behavioural patterns such as mood swings, withdrawal symptoms and changes in appetite.
+However, the most dangerous part of this problem is when children don’t communicate.
+During those times as parents, we must be proactive and keep a watch over their behavioural patterns such as mood swings, withdrawal symptoms and changes in appetite.
 If we see some noticeable changes here then we must gently probe and help them open out about their life in school.

 We need to appreciate children as often as we can so they have a positive feeling about themselves no matter what others make them believe.
 Personality development tips like standing tall, holding their head high, looking people in the eye, using an assertive voice can help children exude a positive image and make them look confident thus discouraging anyone from messing with them.

-Another way to help our children tackle negative social behaviour is by investing in their all round development mostly mental health and well being by encouraging social interactions with peers.
+Another way to help our children tackle negative social behaviour is by investing in their all-round development mostly mental health and well being by encouraging social interactions with peers.
 Parents should stress on developing their children’s social skills and actively support their friendships.
 Play dates or mini parties at home can help children develop stronger friendships with their school mates as well as strengthen their communication skills and emotional health.
-Getting them involved in clubs, sports and other social activities gives them social exposure and helps them develop their strengths and friendships.
+Getting them involved in clubs, sports, and other social activities gives them social exposure and helps them develop their strengths and friendships.

 This will further help in enforcing the buddy-system when we encourage children to spend time with peers who have a positive influence or strengthen friendships with kinder children.
 Two people are always stronger, so walking with a friend or hanging out with a nice group of friends will discourage bullies since there is strength in numbers.
 We can always encourage kids to stand up for each other by telling a bully to stop teasing or scaring and then walking away.
 Supporting each other will make them kinder human beings and help them beget more friends.
 It will also create a friendlier environment and bonding among their peers.
-In times of trouble they will have a strong buddy support system of their own.
+In times of trouble, they will have a strong buddy support system of their own.

-As parents we can teach children to ignore minor issues and learn to be more relaxed.
+As parents, we can teach children to ignore minor issues and learn to be more relaxed.
 We can help build children’s confidence by letting them read affirmative books with strong messages.
-Playing games like “I am someone who….” and asking children list their positive traits will go a long way in boosting their confidence.
+Playing games like “I am someone who….” and asking children to list their positive traits will go a long way in boosting their confidence.